nice-game-hints/cleo/Chapter-2/exhibit.md

 Ophelia Thompson - ^[36 of Spades]

 # Let me see that exhibit!
-Not so fast - the receptionist now wants to know your check number.
+Not so fast - the receptionist now wants to know your check digit.

-You do know what a check number is, don't you?
+You do know what a check digit is, don't you?

 # Um...
 I thought not.
 You may need this next hint.

-## Tell me where to find the guest's check number.
+## Tell me where to find a guest's check digit.
-On another island!
+There's a bit of an adventure to go on first!
 Have a look at [this guide](HighSeas/index.md) for assistance with travelling the high seas.

-# I have a check number now.
+## I have seen unspeakable sights, and have a room card.
-Return to the hotel and tell the receptionist your number when prompted.
+Return to the hotel and check the guest book - your room card only has half of the solution.

-## What's my check number?

-Madison F. Walker - Room Number ^[3 of Clubs] - Check Number ^[]
-Nora Belle Lewis - Room Number ^[69 of Diamonds] - Check Number ^[]
-Laverne McMorris - Room Number ^[10 of Hearts] - Check Number ^[]
-Ophelia Thompson - Room Number ^[36 of Spades] - Check Number ^[]
+## What am I looking for?
+Your card should say something like "Room Card for Room '49 of Hearts'".

+So if you look in the guest book for the name staying in Room 49 of Hearts, you'll find the name you need to tell the receptionist.

+The check digit is ^[also in the card's item description.]

+# I'm in!
+At long last - now have a good look around!

+# Woah, a chart detailing all the fish and how to catch them?!
+Wow!
+If only you had something to trace it with...

+## Like what?
+Like the coloured pencils you got from the restaurant, and the paper you pulled from Atilantis' mummy!

+# Hooray, stealing!
+Now you have a diagram of all the fish and how to catch them, accessed by pressing TAB.

+See [this guide](fishing.md) for a text version of the diagram.